Published July 2017

 By Kelly A. Reynolds, MSPH, PhD

-If you follow On Tap frequently, you know that the bacterium, Legionella, has been a repeated topic in recent years.
-Once again, Legionella is at the forefront of discussions due to continuing waterborne outbreaks and new directives in healthcare facilities for prevention.
-On June 2, the Department of Health and Human Services, Centers for Medicare and Medicaid Services (CMS) issued a memo that will undoubtedly expand the awareness of Legionella risks and further drive the implementation of preventative approaches.
+If you read On Tap often, you know we talk about Legionella a lot.
+It’s a repeated topic, especially with waterborne outbreaks still happening and new rules for prevention in healthcare.
+On June 2, the Department of Health and Human Services, Centers for Medicare and Medicaid Services (CMS) sent out a memo that will definitely make more people aware of Legionella risks and push for better prevention.

 Source: Water Conditioning & Purification Online